handzlikchris/Unity.TransformSetterInterceptor/readme.md

 This tool will help you do exactly that **but automatically and without modifying any of your source code**.
 ![Transform Setter Interceptor Workflow](/_github/TransforSetterInterceptorWorkflow_.gif)

+> # Making this tool better
+> I'm working on a visual transform debugger, that'll make this tool to be incredibly simple to use and will add more features.
+I need your help if you got 4 minutes to spare.
+> In following link https://forms.gle/SE6As64EZjTGGZHH7 there's a short video that shows POC and 2 questions to answer.
+Please have a look!

 ## Approach
 The tool will use IL Weaving and will redirect all the set calls to `transform.position`, `transform.rotation` and `transform.scale` to `TransformSetterCallInterceptor` where you could add any actions needed.